Go back to all articles

 • UFT

-PFLB Platform is the new generation product which allows running tests in the cloud to all audiences interested in load testing.
-You can be a marketer, product or project manager, developer or unsurprisingly performance engineer and you would be able to use PFLB Platform to achieve your goals.
+PFLB is the new generation AI-powered product that allows running tests in the cloud for all audiences interested in load testing service.
+You can be a marketer, product or project manager, developer, or, unsurprisingly, performance engineer, and you would be able to use PFLB to achieve your goals.

-For marketers PFLB Platform provides an easy-to-use instrument which integrates with Google Analytics and Yandex.Metrika to retrieve statistical information and run performance tests without any coding or other engineering.
+For marketers, PFLB provides an easy-to-use instrument that integrates with Google Analytics to retrieve production traffic patterns and run performance tests without coding or other engineering.

-Developers and performance engineers will find PFLB Platform handy for conducting performance tests in the cloud.
-They can have a full suite of testing tools, such as HAR/Insomnia import, request definition, parameterization and correlation running in the cloud as SaaS service without need to worry about infrastructure deployment etc.
+Developers and performance engineers find PFLB handy for conducting performance tests in the cloud.
+They can run a full suite of testing tools, such as API load testing tool with Postman collections import, AI-powered performance insights, and JMeter load testing tool as a service without worrying about infrastructure deployment, etc.

-Product and project managers will be happy to analyse the results of the recurring tests online using grafana dashboards.
+Product and project managers will be happy to analyze the results of the recurring tests online using real-time Grafana dashboards.

-Overall, PFLB Platform represents a new generation of the performance testing products which allows to easily create, plan, run and execute tests in the cloud, using a simple and straightforward WEB interface.
+Overall, PFLB represents a new generation of performance testing products that allows users to easily create, plan, run, and execute tests in the cloud using a simple and straightforward web interface.

-One of the most complicated steps in performance testing is to create a realistic load profile.
-PFLB Platform helps to solve this problem by importing statistical information from Google Analytics, Yandex.Metrika and other statisticals systems.
-That allows to reduce tedious hours of work in Excel to a few clicks and generate a very realistic profile.
+One of the most complicated performance testing steps is creating a realistic load profile.
+PFLB helps solve this problem by importing statistical information from Google Analytics.
+This reduces tedious hours of work in a spreadsheet to a few clicks and generates a very realistic profile.

-Nevertheless, once the profile is created users, especially technical ones, might want to adjust requests which are being sent to the system.
-PFLB Platform provides easy-to-use test editor which allow to create and edit all kinds of HTTP(-S) requests, including body, headers and parameters.
+Nevertheless, once the profile is created users, especially technical ones, might want to adjust requests sent to the system.
+PFLB provides an easy-to-use script builder that allows you to create and edit with drag-n-drop all kinds of HTTP(-S) requests, including body, headers, and parameters.

 Parameterization